d-bl/tesselace-to-gf/docs/fouche_3x4.md

 [Pierre Fouch&#233;](http://www.pierrefouche.net/) chose the stitch combinations, realized the lace in 170/2 Egyptian cotton and named the grounds.
 Each sample in real life is 2.5 cm wide.
 Click on the GroundForge link to see a thread diagram, pair diagram and stitches for each sample.
 Click on an image to enlarge.

 Grounds are grouped according to the number of pairs required.
 Grounds in the same group will work well together.
+Scaling is required to combine grounds from different groups.

 3 pairs / 4 columns
 -------------------